Adjusted Body Weight Calculator

 Important Health Disclaimer

 This calculator provides general health information based on standard medical formulas and WHO guidelines.
-Results are for informational and educational purposes only and should not be considered as professional medical advice, diagnosis, or treatment recommendations.
+Results are for informational and educational purposes only and should not be considered as professional medical advice or a personal care recommendation.

 For health concerns, medical conditions, fitness plans, or dietary decisions, please consult with qualified healthcare professionals, licensed physicians, registered dietitians, or certified fitness trainers who can evaluate your individual health status and medical history.